 The Human Tragedy

 The Human Tragedy is a panoramic portrait of American society being published as a series of short story collections.
 The first volume, Good Americans, was published in 2013 to acclaim.
 Kirkus Reviews called it "a solid collection of rare caliber" that "speaks volumes about the human condition and modern life in America."
-The second volume will be released sometime after The Brotherhood Chronicle Volume 3 is published.
+The second volume will be released sometime after The Brotherhood Chronicle Volume 3: The Dance Towards Death is published.

 In the tradition of Mark Twain, Sinclair Lewis, and William Faulkner, this groundbreaking short story collection paints an uncompromising portrait of a contemporary America filled with liars and buffoons, racists and swindlers, hypocritical ideologues and emotional manipulators.
 An Italian-American racist receives his comeuppance from a ghetto Hispanic teenager; a blonde runaway from Florida is forced into prostitution on her road from the South to North; a Dominican-American professor is embroiled in academic intrigue; a scarred white war veteran stalks a black stripper; an ambitious Midwestern journalist pursues a mysterious Indian-American lawyer.
 Good Americans is a "grand assault" against the fiction of our time, delivering a mind-blowing diversity of voices, subjects and effects.
 By turns thought-provoking, disturbing, hilarious and deeply moving, Good Americans is the first selection in The Human Tragedy, a panorama of our society that The New Wei will bring out over the coming years.